-Often, these social and political debates refer to the "science of homosexuality" —or what we really know about why individuals are attracted to particular sexes.
-If you've followed these debates, you've likely heard people refer to the idea that homosexuality is genetic, or that it is a choice people make.
+These social and political debates often refer to the "science of homosexuality"—or what we really know about why individuals are attracted to particular sexes.
+If you've followed these debates, you've likely heard people refer to the idea that homosexuality is genetic, or that it is a "choice" people make.
 But what does science really tell us about sexual orientation?

 A new systematic review and commentary published in the journal Psychological Science in the Public Interest takes a sweeping look at what the evidence says about homosexuality and sexual orientation in general.
 While the articles draw some conclusions about the causes and connections that lead to different sexual orientations, they also point out what we don't know about homosexuality.

 Here's what we do know:

 Across research papers, somewhere between 2 and 11 percent on people report experiencing same-sex attractions.
 The exact number varies depending on how the question is asked and how the research paper categorizes homosexuality.

 Children who do not conform to gender identities—for example, boys who wear dresses or girls who act as "tomboys"—are more likely to identify as not heterosexual later in life.
 This applies to cultures across the globe, no matter what their gender roles.